What are user defined data types in Oracle?

 CREATE TABLE employee

-But, as just mentioned Oracle allows to define our own types, so we might define an employee type as follows:
+But, as just mentioned Oracle allows us to define our own types, so we might define an employee type as follows:

 CREATE TYPE employee_t AS OBJECT